tahiri-lab/aPhyloGeo-pipeline/README.md

     # update Conda
     conda update -y conda

- **2.2 Create a conda environment named aaa and install all the dependencies in that environment ** <br>
+ **2.2 Create a conda environment named aaa and install all the dependencies in that environment.**<br>

     # create a new environment with dependencies
     conda env create -n aPhyloGeo -f environment.yaml

  **2.3 Activate the environment**   <br>